PDNALab/CHM4910/README.md

 # CHM4910
-CURE class Presentation Files and Exercises
+CURE class Presentation Files and Exercises.

 These presentations and exercises are intended for students with no prior experience with UNIX and computational biology.

 Week 1 (The Terminal)